Hwnag-jihoon/Titanic/README.md

 Kaggle: https://www.kaggle.com/c/titanic

 using python

-and the project is in Korean
+the project is written in Korean